 Self-awareness.
 It is designed to have a sense of self and awareness.
 It works like a human.
 For example, the system understands and uses the current situation to infer how others feel.

-Pros and cons of artificial intelligence
+Advantages and disadvantages of artificial intelligence

 Artificial intelligence controversy